chanel-y/BSides-CodeQL101/queries/csharp/2 - Classes and Predicates/README.md

 The builtin types are: boolean, float, int, string, and date.

-Like the MethodCall type that we used in the last section, CodeQL comes with many predefined classes.
-The (API documentation)[https://codeql.github.com/codeql-standard-libraries/csharp/] is a generated list of all of them and their predicates.
+Like the MethodCall and ObjectCreation types that we used in the last section, CodeQL comes with many predefined classes.
+The [API documentation](https://codeql.github.com/codeql-standard-libraries/csharp/) is a generated list of all of them and their predicates.

 You can also define your own custom types, using the following syntax: